A Wasserstein index of dependence for random measures: Main result

 \section{Main result}

 Most nonparametric models are built on random structures taking values on spaces of measures.
 Among this large class, completely random measures \citep{Kingman1967} stand out for their ability of combining analytical tractability with a large support.
-We recall that a random measure $\tilde \mu$ is {\em completely random} whenever its evaluation on disjoint sets $\{\tilde \mu(A_1),\dots, \tilde \mu(A_n)\}$ are independent random variables on $\mathbb{R}$.
-Following \cite{Catalano2021}, we refer to a {\em completely random vector} as its multivariate extension, that is a random vector of measures $\crv = (\tilde \mu_1, \dots, \tilde \mu_d)$ such that its evaluation on disjoint sets $\{\crv (A_1),\dots, \crv(A_n)\}$ are independent random vectors on $\mathbb{R}^d$.
-The definition remarkably entails that $\crv = \sum_{i=1}^{\infty} (J_i^1,\dots, J_i^d) \delta_{Y_i}$ are almost surely discrete measures with jumps $\{(J_i^1,\dots, J_i^d)\}$ and atoms $\{Y_i\}$ (up to a potential deterministic drift).
-Completely random vectors often arise in Bayesian nonparametrics to model the interaction across distinct groups of observations.
-Prior specifications are typically based on completely random vectors without fixed atoms and with equal marginals, where the jumps and the atoms are independent ({\em homogeneity}) and every random measure has an infinite number of small jumps ({\em infinite activity}).
-We focus on this class and restrict our attention to completely random vectors with finite second moments $\mathbb{E}(\crv(A)^2) < +\infty$.
+We recall that a random measure $\tilde \mu$ is {\em completely random} whenever its evaluations $\{\tilde \mu(A_1),\dots, \tilde \mu(A_n)\}$ on pairwise disjoint sets are mutually independent random variables on $[0,+\infty)$.
+Here and after, we use the term \emph{set} to indicate a Borel set on a generic Polish space, and the symbol $\sim$ to underline the randomness of the measure.
+Following \citet{Catalano2021}, we refer to a {\em completely random vector} as its multivariate extension. \begin{definition} A vector of random measures $\crv = (\tilde \mu_1, \dots, \tilde \mu_d)$ is a completely random vector (CRV) if for any $n \ge 2$, and for any family of pairwise disjoint sets $\{A_1,\dots, A_n \}$, the set-wise evaluations $\{\crv (A_1),\dots, \crv(A_n)\}$ are mutually independent random vectors on $[0,+\infty)^d$. \end{definition} The definition remarkably entails that $\crv = \sum_{i=1}^{\infty} (J_i^1,\dots, J_i^d) \delta_{Y_i}$ are almost surely discrete measures with jumps $\{(J_i^1,\dots, J_i^d)\}$ and common atoms $\{Y_i\}$ (up to a potential deterministic drift).
+CRVs often arise in Bayesian nonparametrics to model the interaction across distinct groups of observations.
+Prior specifications are typically based on CRVs without fixed atoms and with equal marginals, where the jumps and the atoms are independent ({\em homogeneity}) and every random measure has an infinite number of jumps on bounded sets ({\em infinite activity}).
+We focus on this class and restrict our attention to CRVs with finite second moments, that is $\mathbb{E}(\|\crv(A)\|^2) < +\infty$ for every set $A$, where we have used the compact notation $\crv(A)= \left(\tilde{\mu}_1(A), \ldots, \tilde{\mu}_d(A)\right)$.